NiklasTiede/MyBlog/content/post/9-Publishing-at-Anaconda.md

 8. [Publishing at PyPI](/2021/8-publishing-at-pypi)
 9. [**Publishing at Anaconda**](/2021/9-publishing-at-anaconda)

-When a `setup.py` file was already created, it's pretty simple to go a step further and make an [Anaconda](https://anaconda.org) package.
-The metadata of the `setup.py` file can be imported via jinja2 templating into the `meta.yml` file.
+When a `setup.py` file was already created, it's pretty simple to go a step further and create an [Anaconda](https://anaconda.org) package.
+Anaconda packages store the necessary metadata within a `meta.yaml` file but when a `setup.py` file was already created its data can be easily imported by jinja2 templating.

 ```yaml
 {% set data = load_setup_py_data() %}